sirdix78/lab-postgres-sql-crud/queries.md

 <!-- Your Query Goes Here -->

+DELETE FROM jslibraries
+WHERE licence = 'unknown';

 <br>

 **15. Delete all the records with 10000 or less `stars`.**

 <!-- Your Query Goes Here -->

+DELETE FROM jslibraries
+WHERE stars <= 10000;

 <br>